simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_api.rst.txt

         **exportFormat: string, optional, default: '.csv'**
             File format of the exported files.
 Currently, only csv format is supported.
         **figureDir: string, optional, default: './figure/'**
             Path to local directory where the figures are stored.
-The interactive figure objects are stored in form of html files.
+The interactive figure objects are stored in the form of html files.
-            Note: inline graphs (e.g. on jupyter notebook) are not saved.
+            Note: inline graphs (e.g. on Jupyter notebook) are not saved.

 **Example**